golangci/golangci-lint/README.tmpl.md

 No, you don't need to do it anymore.

 **Which go versions are supported**
-Short answer: go 1.11 and newer are oficially supported.
+Short answer: go 1.12 and newer are oficially supported.

 Long answer:

 1. go < 1.9 isn't supported
-2. go 1.9 is supported by golangci-lint <= v1.10.2
+2. go1.9 is officially supported by golangci-lint <= v1.10.2
-3. go 1.10 is officially supported by golangci-lint <= 1.15.0.
+3. go1.10 is officially supported by golangci-lint <= 1.15.0.
+4. go1.11 is officially supported by golangci-lint <= 1.17.1.
-4. go1.11 and go1.12 are officially supported by the latest version of golangci-lint.
+5. go1.12 and go1.13 are officially supported by the latest version of golangci-lint (>= 1.18.0).

 **`golangci-lint` doesn't work**